Speed of Sound for Hadronic and Quark Phases in a Magnetic Field: Introduction

-Regarding NS, despite an extended observational and theoretical effort carried out in recent years to determine the state of the extremely high-dense nuclear-star matter existing in its interior, this still remains an open question to be answered.
-The physics of matter at densities beyond nuclear density, $\rho_0=2.3\times10^{17} kg/m^3$, is a big challenge to theorists, with observations of NS being crucial for determining the correct dense-matter model.
-In this regard, recent very precise mass measurements of two compact objects, PSR J1614-2230 and PSR J0348+0432 with $M=1.908\pm 0.016M_{\odot}$ \cite{Demorest} and $M=2.01\pm 0.04M_{\odot}$ \cite{Antoniadis}, respectively, where $M_{\odot}$ is the solar mass, have provided some constraints on the interior composition of NS.
-These high mass values imply that the equation of state (EOS) of the corresponding stellar medium should be rather stiff at high densities.
-On the other hand, the recent detection of gravitational waves produced by the binary NS merger event GW170817 \cite{Merger}, has become also crucial for shedding new light on the internal structure of NS.
-For instance, it has been shown already \cite{Odilon} that strange stars with an inner phase of color superconducting quark matter is compatible with the deformability parameter space obtained from the GW170817 data \cite{Abbott}.
-These events will surely open the possibility for new advances in the determination of the compact-star EOS in the near future.
-It should be taken into account that binary neutron star mergers could be a common source, with an expected detection rate of $ \approx 40 $ yr$^{-1}$, as predicted by population-synthesis models \cite{Abadie}.
+With respect to NS, despite an extended observational and theoretical effort carried out in recent years to determine the state of the extremely high-dense nuclear-star matter existing in its interior, this still remains an open question to be answered.
+The physics of matter at densities beyond the nuclear density, $\rho_0=2.3\times10^{17} kg/m^3$, is a big challenge to theorists, with observations of NS being crucial for determining the correct dense-matter model.
+In this regard, recent very precise mass measurements of two compact objects, PSR J1614-2230 and PSR J0348+0432 with $M=1.908\pm 0.016M_{\odot}$ \cite{Demorest} and $M=2.01\pm 0.04M_{\odot}$ \cite{Antoniadis}, respectively, where $M_{\odot}$ is the solar mass, together with the analysis \cite{Miller} of the data obtained by recent NASA telescope NICER measurements of x-ray emissions from the heaviest of the precisely known $2M_{\odot}$ PSR J0740+6620, have provided some constraints on the interior composition of NS.
+These high mass values imply that the EOS of the corresponding stellar medium should be rather stiff at high densities.

-Another quantity that can shed also some light on the characteristics of the stellar inner matter is the speed of sound (SOS) $V_s$.
+Another quantity that can shed some light on the characteristics of the stellar inner matter is the speed of sound (SOS) $c_s$.
 This quantity is associated with how stiff the EOS is and consequently with how big the star's mass can be at a given radius.
-Causality imposes the absolute bound $V_s \leqslant c$ (From now on we will work in natural units with $c=1$); but its value can be even more constrained.
+Causality imposes the absolute bound $c_s \leqslant c$ (From now on we will work in natural units with $c=1$); but its value can be even more constrained.
 In an isotropic medium the SOS can be obtained from

 with $\epsilon$ the system energy density and $P$ the pressure.
 Then, for incompressible matter the trace of the stress-energy tensor is constant